ADGEfficiency/programming-resources/fundamentals/programming.md

 Can be useful
 - can also be wrong
 - **should describe things that aren't obvious from the code**
+- comments & docstrings should describe the why - the code already describes the how

 Needing comments can suggest poorly written code
 - variable & function names aren't useful